jdmota/java-typestate-checker/README.md

 ### Important things to test/fix

+- Only allow null assignments if object is in the end state or is already null
 - Objects with no protocol are getting the unknown type, disallowing any use of them
 - Should "end" be in the list of concrete states?
 If not, depends on:
   - Control that if an object reaches the "end" state, it is dropped